KaileyLiou/CyHelp/README.md

 # CyHelp

 This is a very simple Python chatbot that describes cybersecurity and the CIA Triad (confidentiality, integrity, availability).
+This was my first time coding a chatbot, and I was able to learn new concepts.

 ## How to Run on macOS